-Traditionally, the engagement is the promise of a wedding coming soon.
+Traditionally, engagement is the promise of a wedding coming soon.
 It is, therefore, the stage that precedes the organization of the wedding, symbolized by a wedding ring.

 Why become engaged?

 The engagement represents the announcement of a future intention to get married.

 This will include materialization by an engagement ring offered by the future husband to his fiancée, at the time of his marriage proposal.

 In ancient times, it was customary for the father of the bridegroom to present a marriage proposal to the young woman’s family.
 This practice has now almost disappeared.

 But then why do we continue to get engaged nowadays?
 The engagement is primarily a time for reflection before making a final decision on marriage.
 This period will give the two families time to meet and get to know each other.
 The engagement will as well allow the couples to take the measure of their future commitment.

 If the time has come when you have decided to ask “the question” to that special person with whom you wish to spend the rest of your days, a fundamental element that you cannot do without is an engagement ring.
 When starting your search for the ideal piece, among all the doubts that may arise in your mind, one will surely be the following: “How much should I spend?”

 In this regard, there is an idea that has become very popular in recent years and is that the investment for this jewel should be between two and three months of your monthly salary, but how true is it?
 Is it necessary to stick to that “rule”?
 Keep reading, and you will find out!